minodisk/bigquery-runner/README.md

     - JSON Lines
     - CSV
 - Output to various destinations
-    - Viewer that is highly compatible with the themes and fonts set in your VSCode
+    - Viewer that is highly compatible with the themes and fonts set in your VS Code
-    - Log window, the UI of VSCode
+    - Log window, the UI of VS Code
     - File

 ## Additional Settings